Akaito/ZeroToBoto/_drafts/2017-07-12-rpg-combat.md

 You describe the behavior of something in a class, then re-use that behavior throughout your code by creating "instances of" that class.
 Instances of a class are also called "objects" of a class; you'll see both terms used interchangeably.

+A good analogy for classes versus objects is that a class is a blueprint for how to build a house.
+An object is a house made from that blueprint.
+The blueprint defines how things work and fit together, but you can't live in a blueprint or fill it with actual things.
+You can have many houses made from the same blueprint.
+They'll all work the same way, but painting one house red doesn't suddenly paint every house made from that blueprint red as well.

 For example, let's say Clothing is a class.
 If I tell you I have an object of clothing, you already know some basic things about how it's used and what it does, without me saying anything more.
 Further, you may have an object of Clothing that's red, and I have an object of Clothing that's blue.